 For example, if a user had bitcoin and wanted to buy AAVE, they would select the pair called “BTC/AAVE.”
 If they had dollars, it might be “USD/AAVE.”
 For a stablecoin like USDC, it might be “USDC/AAVE.”
 Enter a buy order for the desired amount of coins at a desired price.
 Alternatively, on exchanges that include order books in the user interface (like Binance), simply select the top sell order and buy from it.

 Alternatively, investors could use a decentralized exchange (DEX) to acquire AAVE.
-Using a DEX such as Uniswap, for example, requires only a crypto wallet like MetaMask.
+Using a DEX generally requires only a crypto wallet, of which there are many to choose from.
 Users don’t have to create an account and can simply swap coins on the platform.

 After buying AAVE tokens, some users may want to consider moving their crypto into a crypto wallet that supports AAVE.
 This method of crypto storage provides extra security, as the coins can be taken offline and put into cold storage where it’s less likely that hackers might access them.

-Aave allows users to borrow digital assets and earn interest on deposits/loans — thanks to it being an open-source, decentralized lending protocol built on the Ethereum platform.
-Though it’s known for its innovative flash loan product — uncollateralized loans that must be rapid within a single Ethereum transaction — users can also take advantage of lending and borrowing crypto using Aave’s liquidity pools.
+Aave is a cryptocurrency platform which allows users to borrow digital assets and earn interest on deposits and loans.
+It’s an open-source, decentralized lending protocol built on the Ethereum platform, primarily known for its flash loans.
+Users can also take advantage of lending and borrowing crypto using Aave’s liquidity pools.

-AAVE crypto is one of two tokens used on Aave.
-Lenders can deposit crypto in a pool with other investors and get what’s called an aToken, which enables more accurate tracking of payments.
+AAVE crypto is one of two tokens used on Aave, with the other being aToken, which enables more accurate tracking of payments.
 Users who wish to borrow funds can post AAVE tokens as collateral, potentially earning a discount on loan fees.
-Using AAVE as collateral can also help raise borrowing limits for users.

-If you’re interested in getting more involved in the DeFi space and specifically with protocols that focus on lending, you may want to buy AAVE.
-It’s easy to do when you open an account on the SoFi Invest® crypto trading app.
+If you’re interested in getting more involved in the DeFi space and specifically with protocols that focus on lending, Aave may be worth a deeper look.
+That’s easy to do when you open an account on the SoFi Invest® crypto trading app.
 SoFi Invest makes it simple and straightforward to trade crypto, stocks, and ETFs.
 With SoFi Invest, your crypto is kept secure, and you can trade 24/7.

 Photo credit: iStock/RgStudio